blacklocus/metrics-cloudwatch/README.md

 ### Metric types ###

-CloudWatch speaks in terms of
+The CloudWatch API speaks in terms of
 [MetricDatum (AWS docs)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudwatch/model/MetricDatum.html) and
 [StatisticSet (AWS docs)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudwatch/model/StatisticSet.html).
 Code Hale's metric classes are thus translated into these constructs in the most direct way possible.
 The metric classes are NOT reset, so that they retain their original, cumulative functionality.
+If you haven't you should also read all of the CloudWatch overview: [CloudWatch Concepts (AWS docs)](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html).
+It will significantly ease understanding translations from the metrics classes to CloudWatch.

 The CloudWatchReporter adds the `metricType` dimension as follows, and submits